GitoriousLispBackup/eql/examples/9-simple-lisp-editor/README.txt

 enums).
 After selecting a symbol (<arrow key>, Return), the function arguments (if available) will be shown in the status bar.
+Hitting Tab after a " character will show the pathname completer instead.

 Auto indent note: hitting the Ctrl+Tab keys will auto indent the paragraph starting from the current line until the next empty line found.